Winning Customers

 In today's rapidly changing world, marketing plans based on what will happen in the future are usually wrong.

-Tracking Trends vs Traditional Market Research
+Tracking Trends versus Traditional Market Research

 As product life-cycles are shortening at an immense rate, traditional market research – both quantitative and qualitative – can sometimes be more of a hindrance than a help.
 It is good at measuring the past and present.
 Besides, "traditional research has the drawback of relying on what consumers say, which is sometimes different from what they actually do in real life.
 People don't know what they will do until they face an actual decision."1

 While you cannot predict the future, you can get a handle on trends, which is a way to take advantage of change and convert risks into opportunities.
-Spotting and tracking trends can be a very useful tool in dealing with unpredictable future.

 Understanding What Motivates People